richardschilhavy/PolicyService/README.md

 - Policy numbers are pre-existing and therefore not auto-generated, generated programmatically on front-end on policy creation
 - JSON is the standard format for object representation
 - Most validation is performed on the front end.

-Added example to showcase input validation into API
+## Future Improvements

+- Add annotation validations to model
+- Add annotation to validate RequestBody
+- Add/modify CREATE service to support multiple policies in same request
+- Expand on READ services for sorting, similarity (e.g. LIKE)

 ## Tasks